-To obtain warranty service, contact an authorized Viking Range Corporation service agent, or Viking Range Corporation, 111 Front Street, Greenwood, Mississippi 38930, (888) 845-4641.
-Provide model and serial number and date of original purchase or closing date for a new construction.
-For the name of your nearest authorized Viking Range Corporation service agency, call Viking Range Corporation.
+Under the terms of this warranty, service must be performed by a factory authorized Viking Range Corporation service agent or representative.
+Service will be provided during normal business hours, and labor performed at overtime or premium rates shall not be covered by this warranty.
+To obtain warranty service, contact the dealer from whom the product was purchased, an authorized Viking Range Corporation service agent, or Viking Range Corporation.
+Provide model and serial number and date of original purchase.
+For the name of your nearest authorized Viking Range Corporation service agency, call the dealer from whom the product was purchased or Viking Range Corporation.
 IMPORTANT: Retain proof of original purchase to establish warranty period.